Pirates vs. Dodgers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 69 hits with 21 doubles, nine home runs, 35 walks and 43 RBI.
-He's also stolen six bases.
+- Carlos Santana has 21 doubles, nine home runs, 35 walks and 43 RBI (70 total hits).
+He's also swiped six bases.

 Santana Recent Games